Chidimma-Ejikeme/Analyzing-Sales-Data-in-Alteryx/Readme.md

 1. Monthly Sales and Profit Trend
 Visualized how sales and profit changed across months:
 Insight:
-Sales peaked in December, while profit margins were highest around November–December, suggesting holiday sales impact.
+Sales peaked in December, while profit margins were highest around November, December, suggesting holiday sales impact.

 2. Top 10 Most Profitable Customers
-A small group of customers contributes disproportionately to total profit — potential for loyalty rewards or targeted marketing.
+A small group of customers contributes disproportionately to total profit, potential for loyalty rewards or targeted marketing.

 3. Profit by Category
 Insight:
-Some product categories yield high revenue but low profit margins — suggesting the need for pricing review.
+Some product categories yield high revenue but low profit margins, suggesting the need for pricing review.

 4. Top 10 Orders by Profit (with Key Details) Displayed top 10 orders with columns: Order ID, Customer Name, Profit, and Region.
 Insight:
-High-profit orders were concentrated in specific regions — useful for optimizing logistics and promotions.
+High-profit orders were concentrated in specific regions useful for optimizing logistics and promotions.

 5. Profit by Region
 Insight:
-Some regions outperform others consistently — strong case for regional marketing focus.
+Some regions outperform others consistently, strong case for regional marketing focus.

 6. Payment Method Analysis
 Four columns for payment methods: